Anne Lacsamana, chair

 Interdisciplinary investigation of how popular culture reproduces gendered identities and racialized differences.
 Feminist theories of popular culture will inform examinations of racial stereotypes and heterosexist conventions in diverse forms of popular culture (films, fiction, non-fiction, television, music, the internet) from 1980-present in both mainstream and sub-cultural contexts.
 Analysis of popular culture's commodification of contradictory versions of "womanhood," as well as how women's self-representations pose complex questions of agency and resistance in the culture industry.
 Prerequisite, one course in women's studies or consent of instructor.

 Examination of cultural production of representative U.S. Latino/a writers, filmmakers and visual artists from the civil rights movement to present.
 Focuses on the rewriting of contextual history of Latinos within the United States through interdisciplinary texts.
 Emphasis placed on literary, cultural and historical/political analysis, feminist criticism and anti-racist pedagogies.
 Prerequisite, HSPST 200.
 Taught in Spanish.
 (Same as Hispanic Studies 217.)
 Maximum enrollment, 16.

 222F Race, Gender and Culture.

 A critical philosophical examination of the normative categories of race, gender and culture.
 Topics include the origin, character and function of racial, gender and social identities.
 Analysis will focus on questions concerning the malleability of these identities, as well as questions concerning their psychological and social significance.
 (Writing-intensive.)
-Prerequisite, One course in philosophy, Africana studies or women’s studies.
+Open only to 1st and 2nd year students.
 (Same as Philosophy 222 and Africana Studies 222.)
 Maximum enrollment, 20.
 Franklin.

 Gender, Space and Identity in the African Diaspora.